Arkadiy-Garber/ParaHunter/README.md

 Garber, AI and Miller, SR (2020) ParaHunter: identification of gene paralogs in genomes.
 2020: ParaHunter, GitHub repository: https://github.com/Arkadiy-Garber/ParaHunter.

+ParaHunter uses [MMseqs2] (https://www.nature.com/articles/nbt.3988) to cluster sequences from a single genomic dataset, based on a set of user-defined parameters.
+The clustered genes are then aligned using Muscle and PAL2NAL, and pairwise dS, dN, and dN/dS values are calculated using PAML.

 ## easy-installation: